Two-point Functions and Bootstrap Applications in Quantum Field Theories: Applications to bootstrap

 which are totally symmetric in $\mu$ and $\nu$ indices.
 The conservation of the stress-tensor leads to the following condition

 As a result, the most general form of the stress-tensor form factor in $d\geq 3$ reads as

-where the functions $\mathcal{F}_{(0)}$ and $\mathcal{F}_{(2)}$ are the coefficients in the tensor structure decomposition.
-We notice also that the first tensor structure in \eqref{eq:stress-tensor_form_factor} due to \eqref{eq:p_def} is precisely the $\Pi^{\mu\nu}_1(p)$ projector defined in \eqref{eq:projectors_vector_main_text}.
+where the functions $\mathcal{F}_{(0)}$ and $\mathcal{F}_{(2)}$ are the coefficients in the tensor structure decomposition.\footnote{Since we work in the Lorentizian signature the two tensor structures introduced in \eqref{eq:stress-tensor_form_factor} have poles when $p_1=\pm p_2$.
+The appearance of these poles is completely artificial.
+As a result they must be removed in the full expression of the stress-tensor form factor by the presence of appropriate zeros in the components of the stress-tensor form factor $\mathcal{F}_{(0)}(s)$ and $\mathcal{F}_{(2)}(s)$.} We notice also that the first tensor structure in \eqref{eq:stress-tensor_form_factor} due to \eqref{eq:p_def} is precisely the $\Pi^{\mu\nu}_1(p)$ projector defined in \eqref{eq:projectors_vector_main_text}.
 In $d=2$ the two tensor structures in \eqref{eq:stress-tensor_form_factor} are equal to each other, thus we should keep only one of them in the decomposition.
 The simplest way to proceed is to leave the second tensor structure which means that we effectively set $\mathcal{F}_{(0)}(s)=0$ in $d=2$.
 Contracting both sides of \eqref{eq:stress-tensor_form_factor} with the metric $\eta_{\mu\nu}$ and comparing with \eqref{eq:ff_trace} we conclude that